janosh/svelte-zoo/readme.md

-    CopyButton, // add to code fences to allow copying its contents GitHubCorner, // place an animated GitHub icon linking to your repo in the screen corner Icon, // used by the other components to render the occasional icon but can also be imported for outside use RadioButtons, // horizontally arranged group of buttons where selecting one auto-deselects the previous one Toggle, // boolean control
+    CopyButton, // add to code fences to allow copying its contents GitHubCorner, // place an animated GitHub icon linking to your repo in the screen corner Icon, // used by the other components to render the occasional icon but can also be imported for outside use PrevNext, // links to previous and next posts/pages/items in a list RadioButtons, // horizontally arranged group of buttons where selecting one auto-deselects the previous one Toggle, // boolean control
     Tooltip, // box to show extra info on hovering any DOM element